-CORS is designed to serve children (ages 3+), transition-age-youth (TAY), adults, and older adults (OA) who have experienced a hazardous event within the previous three months.
-For children and families, the model allows for a 6 month timeline between the "hazardous event" and the request for help.
+CORS is approved for clients ages 3 and up.
+It is designed to serve Children (ages 3+), Transition-Age-Youth (TAY), Adults, and Older Adults (OA) who have experienced a hazardous event within the previous three (3) months.
+For children and families, the model allows for a 6-month timeline between the "hazardous event" and the request for help.

-CORS is a Practice effective for clients presenting with Dysthymia, Anxiety disorders, and Adjustment disorders.
-However, other diagnoses, such as Acute Stress Disorder, Depressive Disorder Unspecified, PTSD, and even Major Depression are common and have been successfully treated with CORS.
-It is the presence of a stressful event and an inability to cope with the event that defines good candidates for this practice.
+CORS is a practice effective for clients presenting with multiple disorders.
+It is the presence of a recent and meaningful stressful event and an inability to cope with the event, which defines good candidates for this practice.